 A new employment regulation does not always require you to change an employee’s existing contract.
 Much new legislation puts automatic obligations on you as an employer and gives your employees greater rights, perhaps requiring you to change your employment policies, but not individual contracts.
 Your employees will have strengthened rights regardless of their existing contractual terms (which become void).

-A contract will not need to be varied if it already allows for a change to be made (for example, if the terms of the contract include a flexibility clause), or if the changes do not vary an express or implied right of one of the parties.
+A contract will not need to be varied if it already allows for a change to be made (for example, if the terms of the employment contract include a flexibility clause), or if the changes do not vary an express or implied right of one of the parties.

 Most new legislation now applies to all staff.
 However, it is sensible to check and be certain that it does apply to your staff, before you worry about changing their contracts of employment.